tony-waters/tony-waters.github.io/_posts/2026-03-10-three-ways-with-jpa-one-to-one-version2.md

 ## Variant E — Unidirectional with Foreign Key in Child

+> Variant E is a unidirectional relationship where the child stores the foreign key and references the parent, but the parent does not reference the child.
+This means navigation only exists from the child to the parent.
+Because the parent has no knowledge of the child, the relationship is typically managed at the service or application layer, which must ensure that entities are persisted and deleted in the correct order.

 Variant E keeps the foreign key in the child table but removes parent navigation.

 Schema